 - 1 teaspoon vanilla

 - 2 large eggs

-In a large bowl, add eggs and coconut milk.
+- In a large bowl, add eggs, cardamom and coconut sugar.
+Whisk to blend.

 - In a pot, add cooked rice, vanilla, coconut, and coconut milk.
 Bring to a boil

 - To temper the eggs gradually, spoon a little hot rice mixture into the bowl of egg/coconut sugar mixture.
 Mix quickly, then add another big spoonful of hot rice mixture, mix quickly.
 Pour the egg mixture into the pot and mix well.
 (Watch the video if you want to see how to do this.)

 - Spray a baking dish with coconut oil.
 Pour the pudding into the dish.

 - Bake an additional 20 minutes until done.

 - I recommend using a short grain white rice like CA Rose for this recipe.
 Brown rice will change the texture of the pudding and requires a lot more liquid.